HL7/fhir-mdi-ig/input/pagecontent/index.md

 # Description
 This US-specific implementation guide (IG) provides guidance on the exchange of information to and from medicolegal death investigation (MDI) information systems.
 It supports interoperability between the MDI systems of medical examiner and coroner (ME/C) offices, forensic toxicology and other laboratory information management systems (LIMS), electronic death reporting systems (EDRS) of jurisdictional vital records offices, and ancillary workflows whose systems have the capability of utilizing Fast Healthcare Interoperability Resources (FHIR).
 The guide provides MDI systems developers with the technical details and best practices to standardized MDI fields and interfaces.
-Stakeholders may use the narrative portions of this guide to inform policies and practices for data exchange between systems contributing to death investigations.This guide can serve as a base for local specifications.
+Stakeholders may use the narrative portions of this guide to inform policies and practices for data exchange between systems contributing to death investigations.
+This guide can serve as a base for local specifications.

 # Technical Overview
 This MDI implementation guide is based upon FHIR R4.0.1 and is a U.S. Realm Specification.